pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 The Platform Engineering & DevOps in-person series launched in Berlin with two great speakers.
 This blog article is an overview of Dominik Kress's talk, “What the Heck is the CNCF Platform Working Group?
 Answers from a Member!” in which he discussed Cloud-Native Platforms, The Platform Maturity Model, and approaching Platforms as Products.

-In this article, you'll learn more about [platform engineering] (https://www.pulumi.com/what-is/what-is-platform-engineering/)and how you can get involved with the CNCF Platform Working Group.
+In this article, you'll learn more about [platform engineering](https://www.pulumi.com/what-is/what-is-platform-engineering/)and how you can get involved with the CNCF Platform Working Group.
 Make sure to check our [Platform Engineering & DevOps Series](https://info.pulumi.com/platform-engineering-devops-series) to find a meetup near you.

 <!--more-->